Warehouse Pallet Rack Inspection Checklist + Instructions

 A lack of awareness can be a real liability, and not simply because compromised pallet racks have a reduced capacity and an increased potential for item damage.
 Damaged pallet racks are extremely dangerous, making falling inventory a distinct possibility as well as being susceptible to collapse.

 A detailed pallet racking inspection plan can bridge the gap, providing valuable insight into rack conditions while also uncovering potential hazards or areas that need to be addressed.
-To streamline this process, we have provided a helpful pallet racking inspection checklist, complete with insights into pre-inspection processes, compliance concerns, and much more.
+This guide walks you through a step-by-step pallet racking inspection checklist to help you spot risks early, stay compliant, and keep your operations running safely and smoothly.

 Pre-Inspection Preparation